Jonathan2251/lbd/source/verilog.rst

    :depth: 4

-Until now, we have an llvm backend to compile C or assembly as the blue part of :num:`Figure #runbackend-f1`.
+Until now, we have an llvm backend to compile C or assembly as the blue part of :numref:`runbackend-f1`.
 If without global variable, the elf obj can be dumped to hex file via ``llvm-objdump -d`` which finished in Chapter ELF Support.

 .. _runbackend-f1: